yuka1369/AttractingContributors-Anime/README.md

 4. tegami
 5. The little prince
 6. Le Comte de Monte-Cristo
+7. Harry Potter
+8. 10 Years With Mafalda
+9. Guri and Gura
+10. Biblia Koshodo no Jiken Techo
+11. Kokoro by Souseki Natsume
-7. The Basics of Communicative Design (tsutawaru dezain no kihon)
+12. The Basics of Communicative Design (tsutawaru dezain no kihon)